digbmc/germantown-y/docs/background-info.md

 ![Screenshot of germantown-y repository](screenshots/getting-started-1.png)

 GitHub works with a version control system called Git, which allows for project collaboration.
 Instead of everyone working on the same version of the project, Git has a feature called branching (link?).
-Branches are copies of the main branch you can work on, without affecting the main branch/site.
+Branches are copies of the main branch you can work on, without affecting the main branch/site.  <!-- Would add that link in -->

 ## Create a new branch